Our “Own Your Story” series continues!

 Beginning September 1st, Sitti is featuring nine incredible refugee-focused brands through our on-going blog series.
 (You can find previous articles in this series, including nine amazing Women-Owned Business stories, here!)
 The “Own Your Story” series elevates the stories of partner brands featured in the Sitti Subscription Box.

 Each quarter, we get to know the brands in our box, while gleaning priceless lessons and advice from their shared experiences.
 We talk about where the idea for their brand came from, and what’s made their journey unique.
 Our second box is all about refugee-led brands, as well as those making a direct impact within the refugee community.
 To learn more about our Subscription Box, click here.

 Baqa’a Refugee Camp is the largest refugee camp in Jordan.
 Ranked second of the ten camps in unemployment, and third in overall poverty, the need for social change became the driving force behind the launch of Khoyoot.

 With their beautifully crafted tote bags, Khoyoot preserves the Palestinian culture of embroidery and art.
-In addition to tote bags, they also offer introductory embroidery kits for children to learn the basics, and encourage developing a new skill to help them enter the workforce in the future.
+In addition to tote bags, they also offer introductory embroidery kits for children to learn the basics and encourage them to develop new skills to help them enter the workforce in the future.
 Recently, they launched a threading initiative that distributes school bags for children at the camp with the purchase of every embroidered tote bag.
 We spoke to Basma to learn about her journey and how working directly with refugees on the ground has been an incredibly rewarding experience.

 Where are you based and what do you sell?